haydnv/tinychain/README.md

 {"lat": 40.689, "lng": -74.044}
 ```

-You can easily modify an `Object` to define other instance variables and methods--consider this
+You can easily use a `Map` to define other instance variables and methods--consider this
 example with a new method called `radians`:

 ```json